DanielBMarkham/Info-Ops/manuscript/chapter19.md

 But whatever your decision around estimation, you need to engage the team mentally on a regular basis with thinking about the entire model and how it will be delivered, not just what items are in the formal, written model and how they connect.

 This book is not about Agile, Scrum, Story Points, or sprints.
 It's about what's going on behind-the-scenes in the minds of people who create new realities for folks.
 A hundred years from now maybe nobody does Story Point estimation anymore.
 They'll still need to be going through the entire backlog creating a shared mental model of items in the Meta genre.
 Story points are a tool for that.
 There are others.

+So we reach some odd conclusions about estimating.
+To be effective, the estimation process, whatever it is, must:

+- Be frequent
+- Be about delivering the entire system, not just parts of it
+- Be something that requires the team to form, re-form, and validate their shared mental model of how execution will play out
+- Be something that looks believable/reasonable to those performing it
+- Be completely disconnected from scheduling or commitment discussions
+- Be fun, perhaps distractingly so
+- Generate some kind of numerical result that later can be used in scheduling and commitment discussions

+If it has those qualities, it has a chance of being a great estimation process.
+It's a good process tool.

 Speaking of tools, let's dig in to see backlog grooming/refinement in action using EasyAM.